Procedural Knowledge Learning¶

 Collapsed Negative Reasoning¶

-Over-general chunks can be created when conditions in the explanation trace test for the absence of a working memory elements in the substate.
+Over-general chunks can be created when conditions in the behavior trace test for the absence of a working memory elements in the substate.
 Since there is no clear way for chunking to generate a set of conditions that describe when a given working memory element would not exist in a substate, chunking can’t represent that aspect of the problem-solving.

 Chunking can include negated tests if they test for the absence of working memory elements in the superstate, though.
 So, the agent engineer can avoid using negated conditions for local substate data by either (1) designing the problem-solving so that the data that is being tested in the negation is already in the superstate or (2) making the data a result by attaching it to the superstate.
 This increases the number of chunks learned, but a negated condition of knowledge in the superstate can be incorporated correctly into learned rules.